Yong-Ki Chang and Geoff McFetridge

 Click to email the Solitary Arts Attn: Yong-Ki

 We make most of our goods, right here in California.
 Our boards, wheels, custom grip and shirts are all made in various cities in the Golden State.
 Pin sets, stickers, and all packaging of hardgoods and all boards are hand-built in the Bay Area.
-We are fortunate to have friends who help in Mexico and China for other goods.

 The Last Days of the Golden Age of the Handmade…